dojo-modeling/dojo-docs/data-registration.md

 ## Manual Data Transformations

-Before we process your dataset, you have the opportunity to pare down the data with our manual Data Transformations step.
+Before we process your dataset, you can pare down your data with our manual Data Transformations step.
 Some large datasets may take a long time in the processing step, so if some of the information contained is not relevant (e.g. the dataset covers 1990-2020, and you are only concerned with 2000-2020), you can use our transformation tools to do a few select adjustments to speed up the process.
 You can choose to do as many or as few of these as you'd like.

 ![Transform data](imgs/transform-data.png)